Table of contents

 - Conclusion: What to know before renting an apartment in NYC

-Having lived in a lot of apartments in New York City, Becca and I have a list that we put together of all the things to watch out before before renting an apartment.
+Having lived in a lot of apartments in New York City, Becca and I have a list that we put together of all the things to watch out for before renting an apartment.

 Renting an apartment in NYC is sort of like winning a small lottery.
 To find truly the best spot takes a lot of hard work and research.
 Even with all the work, there’s an element of luck to make sure that everything lines up to make your apartment the best place to live possible.